gdiet/backup/README.md

 ### Continue On Errors

 Hopefully, you will never see an `EnsureFailed` exception the logs.
 However, if you are reproducibly blocked by an `EnsureFailed` exception, you can tell the dedup file system not to stop processing when the offending condition occurs.
 (Do this at you own risk!)
-For this, add `-Dsuppress.[marker]` to the java options in the script, where `[marker]` is the marker string prepended to the actual exception message, e.g. `-Dsuppress.cache.keep` or `-Dsuppress.tool.restore`.
+For this, add `-Dsuppress.[marker]` to the java options in the script, where `[marker]` is the marker string prepended to the actual exception message, e.g. `-Dsuppress.cache.keep` or `-Dsuppress.utility.restore`.

 ## Story: How I Use DedupFS